rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 ### [Cargo Space]

-![Screenshot of p2p multiplayer in Carog Space: One instance running on windows and one in Chrome](cargo-space-cross-platform.png) _Cross-platform p2p multiplayer in Cargo Space_
+![Screenshot of p2p multiplayer in Cargo Space: One instance running on windows and one in Chrome](cargo-space-cross-platform.png) _Cross-platform p2p multiplayer in Cargo Space_